ravipatil1982/bitfinex-api-node/README.md

 See `doc/` for REST2 and WS2 API methods.

+## API Calls
+To run the API and fetch authenticated data follow below steps:
+1. cd examples/rest2/auth
+2. node orders.js - this will fetch the orders data from bitfinex application

 ## Usage

 Version 2.0.0 of `bitfinex-api-node` supports the v2 REST and WebSocket APIs.
 The clients for v1 of those APIs are maintained for backwards compatibility, but deprecated.